godotengine/godot-docs/tutorials/ui/gui_containers.rst

 PanelContainer
 ^^^^^^^^^^^^^^

-Simple container that draws a *StyleBox*, then expands children to cover its whole area (via :ref:`PanelContainer <class_PanelContainer>`, respecting the *StyleBox* margins).
+Container that draws a *StyleBox*, then expands children to cover its whole area (via :ref:`PanelContainer <class_PanelContainer>`, respecting the *StyleBox* margins).
 It respects both the horizontal and vertical size flags.